eMahtab/maximum-subarray-sum/README.md

-# Maximum Contiguous Subarray Sum
+# Maximum Contiguous Subarray Sum (Kadane's Algorithm)

 For array [-2, 1, -3, 4, -1, 2, 1, -5, 4] the maximum contiguous subarray sum is 6 [4, -1, 2, 1]